OVERVIEW OF NSU

 Test-optional means that as an applicant, you have the choice between having your application reviewed for undergraduate admission by either submitting or not submitting SAT and/or ACT scores.
 Once you submit your application for admission, your test-optional choice is confirmed and cannot be changed.

-Please note that the NSU Dual Admission Program is also offering test-optional consideration, and additional requirements will apply.
+Please note that the NSU Dual Admission Program will require test scores for this year's 2022-23 admission cycle.

 As you're applying for undergraduate admission, you will choose to apply utilizing either the Common App or the Shark Select application.
 In either application, you will be asked to select your "Preferred Testing Plan."